by Texas Homesteader ~

 Oftentimes I’ll can the Homemade Applesauce and have it on the shelf as a sweet snack.

 Plus I use that canned applesauce as a high-fiber, low-fat replacement for oil in baking sweets too.
-Cheaper, lower fat and much lower waste too!

 But today I’m taking a stroll down memory lane…

-Popsicles You Feel Good About Serving To The Kids
+Homemade Popsicles You Feel Good About Serving To The Kids

-You see, when the kids were little they loved popsicles.
+You see, when our kids were little they loved popsicles.
 And of course I enjoyed giving them popsicles too.
 But, you know… so much sugar!
 I knew it wasn’t good to allow them unlimited access to that kind of treat.

 But even frozen, the applesauce popsicles don’t freeze into a hard block of ice.
 They’re firm yet soft enough to bite into.

 So they were a sweet treat that I felt good about serving.
-To make them sound more exciting to the kids I called them “Apple Sticks’.
+To make them sound more exciting to the kids I called them Apple Sticks’.

-Anyway, if I was cooking supper and they were too hungry to wait, I’d offer them an apple stick.
+If I was cooking supper and they were too hungry to wait, I’d offer them an apple stick.
 I didn’t mind them having it, and I wasn’t worried it would ruin their appetite.
 So the kids always knew they could ask for one.

 I knew it was simply a fruit serving.
 But the kids really thought they were getting away with something by having treats before supper.
 That made it even that much more enjoyable for them.